10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 Photo: National Geographic

-Although this is a relatively recent story compared to the rest, the platypus was also once considered a mythological animal.
-But it is quite real, albeit a little strange.
-The platypus, first discovered in the 18th century, was considered by many to be a ridiculous hoax and not without reason.
-This was the age when natural scientists, with the help of stuffed animals and creative imagination created all sorts of strange creatures.
+Although this is a relatively recent story compared to others, the platypus was also once considered a mythological animal.
+But it is quite real, although a little strange.
+The platypus, first discovered in the 18th century, was considered by many to be an absurd hoax, and not without reason.
+This was the century when naturalists, with the help of stuffed animals and creative imagination created all sorts of strange creatures.

 For example, Albertus Seba had a whole cabinet of curiosities.
 Some of its exhibits existed in reality, while others did not.
 For example, the seven-headed Hydra turned out to be a bag of snakes sewn to the body of a weasel.
 The platypus also looks implausible.
-In 1799, the English zoologist George Shaw wrote that it resembled "a duck's beak attached to the head of a quadruped."
+In 1799, English zoologist George Shaw wrote that it resembles “the beak of a duck attached to the head of a quadruped.”

-The platypus is notable for many reasons, not just for its unusual appearance.
-Naturalists could not determine if this creature was a mammal.
+The platypus is remarkable for many reasons, not just its unusual appearance.
+Naturalists could not determine whether the creature was a mammal.
 Does it lay eggs or give birth to live babies?
 It took scientists another 100 years to find the answer to this question.
-The platypus is one of the few mammalian species that lays eggs.
+The platypus is one of the few mammal species that lays eggs.

 7. Mermaids